 Attendance—Students are expected to attend all classes, including recitation and laboratory sessions, beginning on the first day of regular instruction as stated in the University Academic Calendar.
 The University shall not schedule, nor shall the student participate in, any official function during the scheduled final examination period.
 Events where students are officially representing the University scheduled on dates that are out of University control are exempted.
 For more information, please review Michigan Tech's policy on class attendance.

-To support student success, Michigan Tech has learning centers offering peer and professional academic coaching through weekly appointments, team learning groups, and walk-in tutoring for the following areas: biological sciences, business and economics, chemistry, civil and environmental engineering, computer science, electrical and computer engineering, forestry, mathematics, mechanical engineering, multiliteracies (writing), and physics.
+To support student success, Michigan Tech has learning centers offering peer and professional academic coaching through weekly appointments, team learning groups, and walk-in tutoring for the following areas: biological sciences, business and economics, chemistry, civil and environmental engineering, computer science, electrical and computer engineering, engineering fundamentals, forestry, mathematics, mechanical engineering, multiliteracies (writing), and physics.

 It is the responsibility of students to stay informed about their academic standing at all times.
 The academic progress of degree-seeking and of nondegree-seeking undergraduate students is monitored.